justinrgarrard/world-of-naevis.net/docs/more/feats/multiclassing.md

 >
 > You gain proficiency with two skills and either thieves' tools or [cant](../../more/languages/cant).
 >
 > When you next level up, you can choose to gain a level in Rogue.
-Doing so provides all the benefits that a first level Rogue would receive, except skills.

 {: .feat}
 > **Multiclass: Wizard**